lexibank/tlopo/out/vol3/chapter9.md

 Breadfruit seeds have a high protein content and are nutritionally the most valuable part of the fruit (Paijmans 1976: 123).
 Breadfruit are very rich in starch and contain about 25% carbohydrates.
 They are usually roasted, baked, fried, or boiled before being eaten.
 The cooking method depends on the cultivar.
 They can be eaten raw, but in Papua New Guinea and the Solomons they are commonly baked whole in a fire or an oven, and then the skin and seeds are removed.
 Some fruit have seeds about the size and texture of chestnuts and taste rather like very dense young potatoes.
 They are removed from the baked fruit and sometimes roasted over the fire before eating.
 In New Guinea this is usually the only part that is eaten ([Walter & Sam 2002](../sources/WalterandSam2002): 107-110, [Bourke & Allen forthcoming](../sources/BourkeandAllenforthcoming)).

 The description above applies to breadfruit varieties in New Guinea and the Bismarck Archipelago.
 As one moves eastward across the Pacific, one finds breadfruit varieties that have been increasingly selected for flesh rather than seeds, so that most cultivars in Polynesia are seedless and are propagated by root cuttings.
 The genetic history is more complex than this implies, however, as two other species have contributed to the varieties subsumed under _Artocarpus altilis_.
-One is A. camansi, sometimes called 'breadnut', which occurred both wild and cultivated in New Guinea, the other A. mariannensis, endemic to the high islands of western Micronesia ([Yen 1991](../sources/Yen1991), [Zerega 2003](../sources/Zerega2003), cited by [Kennedy & Clarke 2004](../sources/KennedyandClarke2004)).
+One is _Artocarpus camansi_, sometimes called 'breadnut', which occurred both wild and cultivated in New Guinea, the other _Artocarpus mariannensis_, endemic to the high islands of western Micronesia ([Yen 1991](../sources/Yen1991), [Zerega 2003](../sources/Zerega2003), cited by [Kennedy & Clarke 2004](../sources/KennedyandClarke2004)).

 Because breadfruit trees usually produce large crops at certain times of the year, preservation is an issue.
 In parts of Papua New Guinea and in the Temotu archipelago, breadfruit are dried into a sort of biscuit ([French & Bridle 1978](../sources/FrenchandBridle1978):40, [Henderson & Hancock 1988](../sources/HendersonandHancock1988): 37).
 A traditional preservation technique in Vanuatu, Micronesia and Polynesia is to bury peeled and washed fruits in a leaf-lined pit where they ferment over several weeks and produce a sour, sticky paste.
 So stored, the product may last a year or more, and some pits are reported to have produced edible contents more than 30 years later (for terms associated with fermentation, see [vol.1, ch.6, §4.2](../contributions/1-6#s-4-2)).